MikeTheWebDev/SimpleAngularJsExamples/README.md

 # SimpleAngularJsExamples
 This repository shows simple AngularJS examples.
 These are intended to be quick-start pieces to set you on the right path.

+I recommend starting off with "AngularJS Fundamentals in 60-ish Minutes" by Dan Wahlin linked down below in the resources section.

-I recommend starting off by first messing with some tutorials online, and using an online editor.
-This allows you to avoid a typical roadblock of having your browser block local data.
-Then when you have a decent foundation after messing around for an hour or two you can go here to setup your environment with yeoman. http://www.sitepoint.com/kickstart-your-angularjs-development-with-yeoman-grunt-and-bower/
+Ater messing around for an hour or two you can go here to setup your environment with yeoman scaffolding which will give you a working environment to dive deeper! http://www.sitepoint.com/kickstart-your-angularjs-development-with-yeoman-grunt-and-bower/

 Resources: